 Keep an eye on contests such as design, digital short films and photography as some offer cool cash prizes.
 Many talented artists and shutterbugs in the city have won in these sponsored competitions.

 Make it legal

 Selling items and offering services for a fee online or offline requires necessary permits in the UAE.

 To sell online, you will need to secure an e-commerce licence through the Department of Economic Development (DED).
 Another option is registering through a freezone, where an authorised consultant will guide you through the rules.

 The same process applies when applying for a trade license, the permit given to all businesses big or small.

 Bazaar sellers are also required to have a license.
-However, in some cases market organisers can help them in obtaining permits which will allow them to participate.
+However, in some cases, market organisers can help them in obtaining permits which will allow them to take part.

 Writers, designers, animators and other media professionals wanting to freelance, Dubai Media City is the place to go for licensing.

 Finally, employers will have different policies about their employees earning extra money.
 So, make sure to check your employment contract and consult with your company’s HR department before going ahead.